Pilates? Yoga? What's The Difference?

 • Restorative

-Yoga is great if you. . .
+Yoga can be great if you. . .

 • Need more mobility (Do you often feel stiff or say “I’m not flexible.”)